 Let me explain…

-If you have skipped ahead to this section and do not fully understand the difference between shallow draft and deep draft then be sure to read this article for a full explanation as the following information may not make a lot of sense to you.
+If you have skipped ahead to this section and do not fully understand the difference between shallow draft and deep draft then be sure to read this article for a full explanation.
+If you don’t understand that then the following information may not make a lot of sense to you.

 A flat bottom Jon boat under manual propulsion, such as a paddle or pole, with its outboard motor trimmed (lifted out of the water), can easily and comfortably navigate waters with a depth of only a few inches!